 They have plans set at $5, $10, $20, $30, $50, $100, $150, $200, $300 and $500 per month.
 Each time you move up a plan you unlock a little more storage space.
 Therefore, you can have all the products you want, and take advantage of all of the features, while only paying more money when those products take up too much storage.

 Some Final Thoughts and Things to Remember

 As you can see, choosing the best way to sell digital goods online is a little less simple than one might assume.
 My primary recommendation is to check out Easy Digital Downloads first.
-You don’t have to pay to download it, and it works just fine on a free WordPress site.
-I also like recommending solutions with free plans, like Sellfy and FetchApp.
-You’re generally not going to get the expansive set of features you would find in EDD or SendOwl, but you at least get to save a little bit of money during the testing process.
+You don't have to pay to download it, and it works just fine on a free WordPress site.
+I also like recommending solutions with free plans, like FetchApp.
+You're generally not going to get the expansive set of features you would find in EDD or SendOwl, but you at least get to save a little bit of money during the testing process.

 Overall, I wish you luck in selling your digital products online.
 It can be a rather rewarding experience, and in general, digital products take more time than money to produce.
 Therefore, you can spend more time developing new products as opposed to worrying about the costs of goods and things like that.

 If you have any questions about the best ways to sell digital goods online, let us know in the comments section below.